 Defective Property Accidents in Albuquerque

-The Albuquerque premises liability attorneys at Parnall Law Firm provide knowledgeable counseling and representation to individuals who have been injured by defective or dangerous conditions on another’s property.
+The Albuquerque slip and fall attorneys at Parnall Law Firm provide knowledgeable counseling and representation to individuals who have been injured by defective or dangerous conditions on another’s property.
 Since 1997, our lawyers have represented clients in personal injury claims, including premises liability cases.
 We can help you assert your rights against the property owner or other party responsible for your injuries.
 Contact our office today to discuss your case.

 Defective Property Conditions